-• Where verifiable SORs, as listed below, were identified in the supply chain of any Covered Product disclosed above, and our supplier did not provide any country of origin information on the CMRT, we sent correspondence to such SORs inquiring about the country of origin of such necessary Conflict Minerals.
+Where verifiable SORs, as listed below, were identified in the supply chain of any Covered Product disclosed above, and our supplier did not provide the country of origin of the necessary Conflict Minerals on the CMRT, we sent correspondence to such SORs inquiring about the country of origin.
 However, because we do not purchase Conflict Minerals in Covered Products directly from SORs or mines, we have no contractual leverage with these entities.

 We therefore primarily relied on the RMAP to coordinate third-party audits of SORs' due diligence activities.
-We relied on the results of the RMAP third-party audits available publicly and through our RMI membership to validate the sourcing practices of SORs in our supply chain.
-However, we did request that our in-scope suppliers encourage SORs in our Conflict Minerals supply chain to undergo an audit in accordance with the RMAP.
+We relied on the results of independent SOR audits, which were undertaken in accordance with the RMAP, or one of the other cross-recognized certification programs, such as LBMA or RJC, to validate the sourcing practices of SORs in our supply chain.
+In addition, we requested our in-scope suppliers to encourage SORs in our Conflict Minerals supply chain to undergo an audit in accordance with the RMAP.
 In addition, we supported the RMAP through our membership in RMI.
 We also participated in certain Conflict Minerals meetings and training sessions, including with RMI's Due Diligence Practices Team and the Automotive Industry Action Group.